hanabi/hanabi.github.io/variant-specific/Pink.md

 ## Level 8 - Basic Pink Principles

+### Pink Promise

+* When a pink card is focused by a rank clue, the number must match the true identity of the card.
+In other words, the focused card is *Promised* to match the number of the rank clue.
+* *Pink Promise* applies to all clues: *Play Clues*, *Save Clues*, *5 Stalls*, etc.
+* For example, in a 3-player game:
+  * Cathy has a pink 2 on chop followed by a blue 5.
+  * Alice and Bob need to give a *Save Clue* to both the pink 2 and the blue 5.
+  * If Alice gave a number 5 clue, it would save both of the cards in one fell swoop, since a number 5 clue would touch the pink 2.
+  * However, doing that would break *Pink Promise*, since once Cathy learns that her slot 5 card is a pink card, she will always assume that it is a pink 5.
+  * Thus, Alice gives a number 2 clue as a *2 Save* on the pink 2, and then Bob clues a number 5 clue as a *5 Save* on the blue 5.

 ### The 1's Assumption

 * Just like in a normal game, when a player gets clued about two or more 1's, then they should play all of them in the normal order.